oddmario/NVIDIA-Ubuntu-Driver-Guide/README.md

 8. The installer will guide you through everything.
 Please read everything with care and answer the prompts depending on the proper situation to avoid any problems.

 NOTE: If the installer asks you to disable Nouveau, allow the installer to disable it for you.
-You may need to abort the installer after this, then run `sudo update-initramfs -u && reboot`, then follow steps 4 to 7 above in order to restart the installer again once the system has completed rebooting.
+You may need to abort the installer after this, then run `sudo update-initramfs -u && reboot`, then start again from step 4 once the system has completed rebooting.

+9. Once the installer has completed installing the driver, run `sudo update-initramfs -u` to update the initramfs.
+10. Edit `/etc/default/grub` using `sudo nano /etc/default/grub`
+11. Add `nvidia-drm.modeset=1` and `nvidia-drm.fbdev=1` inside your `GRUB_CMDLINE_LINUX` (i.e. `GRUB_CMDLINE_LINUX="nvidia-drm.modeset=1 nvidia-drm.fbdev=1"`)
+12. Run `sudo update-grub`
+13. Reboot the system
-9. Once the installer has completed installing the driver, run `reboot` to reboot your system.
-Your newly installed driver should be up and running once the system boots up (you may run `nvidia-smi` to confirm so).
+14. Your newly installed driver should be up and running once the system boots up (you may run `nvidia-smi` to confirm so).

 -----